ShresthaRajat/terraform-wp/README.md

 ```

-This script will create an ubuntu ec2 instance and install wordpress on it
+This script will create an ubuntu ec2 instance with a basic security group and install wordpress on it